jfromaniello/joseoncodecom/_posts/2013-05-23-promises-a-plus.markdown

 <iframe width="100%" height="300" src="http://jsfiddle.net/jfromaniello/qdmgy/1/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-In this example I'm returning a value in the first callback this makes the returned promise to be fulfilled with that value (3.2.6.1 section in spec).
+In this example I'm returning a value in the first then/onfulfilled function this makes the returned promise to be fulfilled with that value (3.2.6.1 section in spec).

 Because this is something you do a lot, Q promises have a helper ```thenResolve```: